Lichang-Chen/claude2-alpaca/README.md

 TODO:
-- Follow the alpaca repo and write the guidance for using our repo.
-- Release the data and make it public on Huggingface.
 - Evaluation of the model.
 Alpaca-Eval as well as some benchmarks. (huggingface OPEN-LLM leaderboard or llm-harness repos)
 - Investigate the bias of the current model-based evaluations.
 GPT-4 and Claude-2 may have preference to its distilled models.
 - Transfer Attack